Are you programming an arts festival, or planning children’s arts workshops?

 We’re Going on a Song Hunt!

-Join Ríona Sally Hartman on a song hunt to create music from everyday objects, our voices and our imaginations!
+Ríona Sally Hartman’s going on a song hunt and you’re invited!
+Together we’ll create music from everyday objects, our voices and our imaginations!

 Together we will explore the sounds we can make from all sorts of things, from crinkly dry leaves to feet stomping.
-We’ll record the sounds using a simple loop pedal, listening closely along the way for clues as to where the music will guide us to next.
+We’ll record the sounds using a magical loopedy loop pedal, listening closely as we go.

 Next, we'll add our voices.
 Singing, speaking, humming, whispering...
 Who knows what kind of songs or soundscapes will emerge from our intrepid, curious, auditory explorations?